-Abstract-In this document, a real-time fog detection system using an on-board low cost b&w camera, for a driving application, is presented.
-This system is based on two clues: estimation of the visibility distance, which is calculated from the camera projection equations and the blurring due to the fog.
+Abstract-In this document, a real-time fog detection system is presented.
+This system is based on two clues: estimation of the visibility distance, which is calculated from the camera projection equations and the blurred effect due to the fog.
 Because of the water particles floating in the air, sky light gets diffuse and, focus on the road zone, which is one of the darkest zones on the image.
 The apparent effect is that some part of the sky introduces in the road.
 Also in foggy scenes, the border strength is reduced in the upper part of the image.
 These two sources of information are used to make this system more robust.
 The final purpose of this system is to develop an automatic vision-based diagnostic system for warning ADAS of possible wrong working conditions.
 Some experimental results and the conclusions about this work are presented.